Furano Travel Guide

 There is a wide variety of eating out options in Furano, with a few restaurants a short stumble from the slopes and many different restaurants in town.
 There are plenty of great sushi restaurants, many eateries selling simple international staples, French, Italian and Chinese restaurants, and a number of pubs and karaoke bars to keep holidaymakers entertained.

-Although there is not much of a clubbing scene Furano has plenty of bars and pubs as well as more than a hundred restaurants and visitors won't struggle to find a fun spot for some night-time revelry.
-The Furano Tourism Association is very proactive and organise a number of interesting cultural events, like traditional Japanese music performances, which are usually free of charge and allow tourists to interact with locals and enjoy Japanese culture.
+Although there is not much of a clubbing scene, Furano has plenty of bars, pubs and restaurants which promise visitors a spot of night-time revelry.
+The Furano Tourism Association is very proactive and often organise a number of interesting cultural events, such as traditional Japanese music performances, which are usually free of charge and allow tourists to interact with locals and enjoy Japanese culture.
 There are also theatres and art galleries to be investigated.

 Visitors can enjoy a number of fun outdoor activities at Furano including snowmobiling, snow rafting, hot air balloon rides, cross country skiing and sledding.
 There are also many tourist attractions in the city; a popular rainy day activity is a tour of the local cheese and wine factory where you can help make (and sample!) cheese, ice-cream and butter.
 The resort is also bordered by Hokkaido's incredible Daisetsu-zan National Park which is a wonderfully scenic area for tourists to explore.